psas/Launch-11/README.markdown

 **L-11** is the 12th launch in Portland State Aerospace Society history.
 For a full program launch history see [psas.pdx.edu](http://psas.pdx.edu/).

+## Scheduled Launch: July 20th, 2014!

+We hope to launch in Central Oregon July 20th.
+This will mostly be a checkout and data gathering flight for our upgraded avioncs stack and stil-in-developemnt rocket software stack.

 # L-11 Objectives